Is the Nil Rate Band going to be £1m?

 In the summer budget of 2015, the Chancellor announced measures for which the headline was an increase in the Nil Rate Band for Inheritance Tax to £1m, but is this true and, if so, who will benefit?

 So what has changed?
-From April 2019 the next tranche of a new and additional Residential NRB was introduced, which could add up to £150,000 to the standard NRB.
-Subsequently, this additional band will increase by a further £25,000 until it reaches £175,000 by April 2020.
+From April 2017 an additional Residential NRB was introduced, which, from April 2020, could add up to £175,000 to the standard NRB.

 The “headline rate” is achieved by assuming that the surviving spouse inherits everything on the first death and then has the double NRB on their subsequent death by virtue of the transferable NRB rules.
-This brings the standard NRB to £650,000 on the second death and the full Residential NRB, by April 2020, will potentially add a further £350,000, making the £1m.
+This brings the standard NRB to £650,000 on the second death and the full Residential NRB will potentially add a further £350,000, making the £1m.